 Recounts usually occur when the result of an election is very close, and there is reason to believe that the original count may have contained errors.
-A recount may be held either at the discretion of the Electoral Commissioner or as directed by the Electoral Commission.
+A recount may be held either at the discretion of the Electoral Commissioner (or the Deputy Electoral Commissioner as a delegate of the Electoral Commissioner) or as directed by the Electoral Commission.
 A recount of some or all ballots can be held at any time before the official declaration of an election result.
-A "recount" should not be confused with routine rechecks of votes carried out by electoral officials after polling day.
+A "recount" should not be confused with routine rechecks of votes carried out by electoral officials after election day.

 A candidate may request a recount of election ballot papers in writing to the Electoral Commissioner, setting out the reasons for the request.
-The Commissioner will only conduct a recount if he or she thinks fit.
-If the Commissioner refuses to conduct a recount on the request of a candidate, that candidate may appeal to the full Electoral Commission for a review of that decision.
-The Commissioner is not permitted to take part in any decision of the full Commission in relation to an appeal against a decision of the Commissioner not to conduct a recount.
+The Commissioner (or Deputy Electoral Commissioner as a delegate of the Electoral Commissioner) will only conduct a recount if he or she thinks fit.
+If the Commissioner (or delegate) refuses to conduct a recount on the request of a candidate, that candidate may appeal to the full Electoral Commission for a review of that decision.
+The original decision maker is not permitted to take part in any decision of the full Commission in relation to an appeal against a decision of the Commissioner (or delegate) not to conduct a recount.